FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_Windows/install_on_Windows_with_external_database.md

     -   **Secret File Path**– The path to the `taeh` secret file you copied to this system.
 If blank, the installer creates a new secret file.
     -   If you are installing the first server in an Enterprise Cluster, you can specify a secret file or have the installer create one.
 Before you install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on the other cluster nodes, you must copy the secret file to those systems.
     -   If you are installing the second or a subsequent server in the cluster, you must use the secret file you copied from the first server.
 For more information, see <a href="../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715" class="MCXref xref">Secret file</a>.
     -   **ClusterAuto-Register IP/FQDN** – To automatically register a node in an Enterprise Cluster, specify it by its IP address or FQDN.
 Otherwise, leave the field empty.
 You can add a SecureTransport Server to the cluster at a later stage using the Administration Tool.
-For more information, see <a href="#" class="MCXref xref">Add a server to a cluster</a>.
+For more information, see <a href="/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/large_enterprise_clustering/t_st_add_server_to_cluster.htm" class="MCXref xref">Add a server to a cluster</a>.

     Click **Next** to continue.